LivePersonInc/node-agent-sdk/README.md

 The SDK provides a simple node JS wrapper for the [LivePerson messaging API][1].

-// TODO: Rebuild Index

-// TODO: Links within each area that refers to other methods or events

 - [Disclaimer](#disclaimer)
 - [Getting Started](#getting-started)
   - [Install](#install)